jackwatters45/automated-homecare-newsletter/README.md

 ## TODO

-- add summary to newsletter

-- tests

----

 - talk to mom + dad about it
   - determine good way to group newsletter content
   - add source to links?
   - styling preferences

----
+- fixes

+- tests

+- cron job testing
+  - test with a shorter period
-- cron job
+  - set up mock function to use for actual cron job test

-- see if i can find epic api
+- Distribution channel

 ## Roadmap